 Here are some interesting Japan Facts which were chosen and researched by kids especially for kids.

 Japan is on the Asian continent.
 Japan is a chain of islands along the eastern coast of Asia, reaching from the northern coast of Russia to the South East China Sea.
-A flight to Tokyo takes a 8 hours flight from Singapore, 13 hours from London/England, 12.5 hours from New York/USA.

 On the map below you can spot where Japan is located in eastern Asia.

 The Japanese islands consist of 4 main islands and dozens of smaller isles.
 The largest of the four major islands is Honshu, which is also the seventh largest island in the world.
 The biggest cities are Tokyo (where almost ⅓ of all Japanese people live), Yokohama, Osaka and Nagoya.

 The highest mountain in Japan is Mount Fuji, a dormant (sleeping) volcano, which last erupted in 1707.

 Japan lies on the Pacific 'Ring of Fire', a chain of volcanoes which are responsible for the most dramatic volcanic outbreakes and tsunamis in the recent years.
 In Japan, there are more than 108 active volcanos.
 Read more about the Pacific Ocean here.